brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 Because I'm using the MySQL connection type, I also have to include a custom `odk-settings.xml` in my `k8s.xml`.
 My final `k8s.yaml` at this point looks something like this.

+Another stumbling block I ran into: apparently Java does not like the symlinks I created in the previous step, and when loading the symlinked properties files threw `Java.io.FileNotFound` errors.
+This is unfortunate for a number of reasons, but is begrudgingly fixed by `cp`ing the values from the mounted directory into the config directory, instead of symlinking them.[^1]

+[^1] This is less than ideal because it